Former FBI director James Comey indicted on two criminal charges

 It's a sign of the callousness of these criminals, who also told me they don't care about the distress they're causing.

-They're now planning to post 30 more profiles of nursery children on their Darknet website unless they get paid.
+They're now planning to post 30 more profiles of nursery children on their darknet website unless they get paid.

 Kiddos is refusing to speak publicly about the situation, but it's apparently not cooperating with the hackers, who are resorting to increasingly cruel and desperate tricks.
+Joe Tidy.

 The United Nations and Russian government say sales and seizures of the drug are up because it's easy to make in improvised labs and sales happen on the dark net.

-A new documentary from the World Service shows the devastating effects mephadrone is having on young Russians.
+A new documentary from the World Service shows the devastating effects mephedrone is having on young Russians.
+Anastasia Platonova from BBCI Investigations reports.

+It's nighttime in Moscow.
 A group of teenagers are taking part in what looks like a citywide treasure hunt.

+It's called stash hunting.
 It's when you go to places where there might be a stash.

 Tiny bags are hidden across the city, under windowsill and loose bricks on the pavement, waiting to be picked.

-If you find something, you take it.
+If you find something you take it,

-You learn where they're hidden.
+you learn where they're hidden.
+Ola started using mephadrone at 15.

 Now she's struggling with addiction.

-But no, you'll go back to the club and get more mephadrone.
+It's a ruthless drug.
+You might think mephadrone is a soft drug, you go clubbing and have a snort, but no, you'll go back to the club and get more mephadrone.

-Mephedrone is a highly addictive drug.
+Mephadrone is a highly addictive drug.

+It's often compared to cocaine, but can be five times cheaper.
 If injected or snorted, it can make users feel euphoric, but can also lead to paranoia, depression, and heart problems.

+When you come down from mephadrone, you can't sleep.
 You can go for days without eating or sleeping.

 Everything feels terrible and you feel like dying.